Business and Enterprise

 Providing access to your most sensitive systems is necessary, but it introduces risk.
 VPNs typically provide too much access, especially for contractors, vendors and occasional-use employees.

 Exposing database credentials introduces even more risk.
-Understanding who has access to systems is difficult when shared root or sa accounts are used.
+Understanding who has access to systems is difficult when shared root or system administrator accounts are used.

-Keeper Connection Manager (KCM) allows administrators to provide direct database access to MySQL.
-Other database types can be accessed via SSH and RemoteApp – all without having to share credentials.
+Keeper Connection Manager (KCM) eliminates the risk associated with using VPNs.
+KCM allows administrators to provide direct database access to MySQL, SQL Server and PostgreSQL.
+Other database types can be accessed via RDP, SSH, K8s, VCN and RemoteApp – all without having to share credentials.
 Access can be revoked at any time, and a robust audit trail identifies when and how the system was used.

-Keeper Connection Manager is built on a foundation of both Zero-Knowledge and Zero-Trust security, with granular access rules.
-Administrators can provide a DBA with access to the whole target system – or just one component.
+Keeper Connection Manager is built on a foundation of zero-knowledge and zero-trust security, with granular access rules.
+Administrators can provide Database Administrators (DBAs) with access to the whole target system or just one component.

 For MySQL, a specific SSH-like connection type can be configured.
-If your DBAs prefer to work in a UI like SSMS (SQL Server Management Studio), RemoteApp can be set up to just allow access to SSMS.
+If your DBAs prefer to work in a UI such as SQL Server Management Studio (SSMS), RemoteApp can be set up to just allow access to SSMS.

 Nearly all compliance frameworks address the risks associated with privileged systems access by mandating that access requests be logged and recorded, including any database systems considered "in scope."
 KCM satisfies these core needs.

-Implementing a Privileged Access Management solution should be as painless as possible.
+Implementing a Privileged Access Management (PAM) solution should be as painless as possible.
 This is often not the case.
-Some solutions require custom clients to be installed for all privileged users, and agents to be installed on all privileged endpoints, in addition to one or more bastions to broker the connections.
-Some require changes to your Active Directory, or direct access to your domain controllers.
+Some solutions require custom clients to be installed for all privileged users and agents to be installed on all privileged endpoints, in addition to one or more bastions to broker the connections.
+Some require changes to your Active Directory (AD), or direct access to your domain controllers.

 Keeper holds the longest-standing SOC 2 attestation and ISO 27001 certification in the industry.
 Keeper utilizes best-in-class security, with a zero-trust framework and zero-knowledge security architecture that protects customer data with multiple layers of encryption keys at the vault, shared folder and record levels.